axibase/atsd-use-cases/research/baltimore-pd/README.md

 The data has been sorted by district which names correspond to the Baltimore City Planning Map shown below.
 Data lacking location information has been displayed with the district tag `null`.
-Please notice that the Eastern District of the city is split into two Police Precincts (Eastern and Southeastern), and the unlabeled blue area just below the Central District is considered to be Downtown for planning purposes but is patrolled by police from the Central Precinct, so that data will be included with other Central District data.
+Notice that the Eastern District of the city is split into two Police Precincts (Eastern and Southeastern), and the unlabeled blue area just below the Central District is considered to be Downtown for planning purposes but is patrolled by police from the Central Precinct, so that data will be included with other Central District data.